An Image Patch is a Wave: Phase-Aware Vision MLP: Conclusion

 \section{Conclusion}

 This paper proposes a Wave-MLP architecture for vision tasks, which takes each token as a wave with both amplitude and phase information.
 Amplitude is the original real-value feature and the phase modulates relationship between the varying tokens and fixed weights in MLP.
 With the dynamically produced phase, the tokens are aggregated according to their varying contents from different input images.
 Extensive experiments show that the proposed Wave-MLP suppresses the existing MLP-like architectures and can also be used as a strong backbone for the dense prediction tasks such as object detection and semantic segmentation.
-In the future, we will further explore the potential of MLP-like architectures on more diverse tasks.
+In the future, we will further explore the potential of MLP-like architectures on more diverse tasks. \textbf{Acknowledgment.} This work is supported by National Natural Science Foundation of China under Grant No.61876007, Australian Research Council under Project DP210101859 and the University of Sydney SOAR Prize.

 { }

 [{ [1][]{#1}

 }]